n26/psd2-tpp-docs/doc/dedicated-aisp.md

     }
 }
 ```
-* additionalInformation is an ID that links different transactions related to the same purchase (specifically, card transactions)
+* additionalInformation is an ID that links different transactions related to the same purchase
-* mandateId and creditorId are supported, for SEPA direct debit transactions only
+* mandateId and creditorId are supported for SEPA direct debit transactions only
 * Both remittanceInformationUnstructuredArray and remittanceInformationUnstructured are provided, where applicable

-#### Response with pagination, only during the first 15 minutes of an AIS consent lifecycle (From 24/10/2023)
+#### Response with pagination

 ```
 X-Request-ID: UUID